What is anaphylaxis?

 - An unconscious person who is still breathing should be placed on their side in the recovery position

-- A pregnant person should lie on their left side to avoid caval compression,i.e. compression of a large vein that leads to low blood pressure
+- A pregnant person should lie on their left side to avoid caval compression, which is when a large vein that carries oxygen to the heart is squeezed, which is more likely when lying on the back or on the right side and can lead to low blood pressure

 Removing the trigger